TFBoys: 2015–2016: Mainstream popularity, international success and contributions

 On January 14, 2015, TFBoys attended the "2014 Weibo Night" ceremony and won the top charity contribution award for their previous year of charities.
 On September 16, they sang a promotional single "Love With You" for the "2015 MusicRadio我要上学 (I want to go to school)" charity project.
-The project was aimed at left behind children in poverty stricken areas who dream of attending school.
+The project was aimed at underserved children in poverty stricken areas who dream of attending school.

 On September 23, they participated in the 2015 Bazzar Star Charity Night and helped raise 4.17 million yuan in funds for the "为爱加速 (I love to Progress)" charity in the Siyuan Basha poverty-stricken county.
 In November, TFBoys became a public interest spokesperson for the Chongqing Public Security Fire Department.
 Later on in the year, they attended the "QQ Red Scarf Project" public welfare conference jointly sponsored by Tencent QQ, QQ Space, China Poverty Alleviation Fund and Tencent Public Welfare to customize winter warm clothes for young people in remote and poverty-stricken areas.